gerassimos/kgs/docs/K_S9_Helm_Getting_Started.md

  - What is Helm
  - Helm Installation
  - Chart template basic example
- - Quickstart Guide
+ - Reference to other Helm Guides

 ---
 ## What is Helm
  - Helm is used to manage our Kubernetes Deployments
- - Deployments = All k8s objects (Pod, Services etc..) of an applications
+ - Deployments = All k8s objects (Pod, Services etc..) of an application
- - Single command to deploy an Application
- - Single command to upgrade an Application
- - Single command to delete an Application
+ - Single command to deploy, upgrade and delete an Application
- - Client side tool (on top of kubectl)
+ - Client side tool on top of kubectl
- - "Package manager for Kubernetes"
+ - Package manager for Kubernetes
  - Next tool to learn after Docker and Kubernetes
  - Helm via [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)